1954 Guatemalan coup d'état: Guatemalan Revolution and presidency of Arévalo

 The repressive policies of the Ubico government resulted in a popular uprising led by university students and middle-class citizens in 1944.
-Ubico fled, handing over power to a three-person junta which continued Ubico's policies until it too was toppled, by the October Revolution that aimed to transform Guatemala into a liberal democracy.
+Ubico fled, handing over power to a three-person junta which continued Ubico's policies until it was toppled by the October Revolution that aimed to transform Guatemala into a liberal democracy.
 The largely free election that followed installed a philosophically conservative university professor, Juan José Arévalo, as the President of Guatemala.
 Arévalo's administration drafted a more liberal labor code, built health centers, and increased funding to education.
 Arévalo enacted a minimum wage, and created state-run farms to employ landless laborers.
-He also cracked down on the communist Guatemalan Party of Labour (Partido Guatemalteco del Trabajo, PGT) and in 1945 criminalized all labor unions in workplaces with fewer than 500 workers.
+He cracked down on the communist Guatemalan Party of Labour (Partido Guatemalteco del Trabajo, PGT) and in 1945 criminalized labor unions in workplaces with fewer than 500 workers.
 By 1947, the remaining unions had grown strong enough to pressure him into drafting a new labor code, which made workplace discrimination illegal and created health and safety standards.
 However, Arévalo refused to advocate land reform of any kind, and stopped short of drastically changing labor relations in the countryside.

 Despite Arévalo's anti-communism, the U.S. was suspicious of him, and worried that he was under Soviet influence.
 The communist movement did grow stronger during Arévalo's presidency, partly because he released its imprisoned leaders, and also through the strength of its teachers' union.
-Another cause for U.S. worry was Arévalo's support of the Caribbean Legion.
+However, the communists were still oppressed by the state, as they were harassed by Arévalo's police at any opportunity.Another cause for U.S. worry was Arévalo's support of the Caribbean Legion.
 The Legion was a group of progressive exiles and revolutionaries, whose members included Fidel Castro, that aimed to overthrow U.S.-backed dictatorships across Central America.
-The government also faced opposition from within the country; Arévalo survived at least 25 coup attempts during his presidency.
+The government also faced opposition from within the country; Arévalo survived at least 25 coup attempts.
 A notable example was an attempt in 1949 led by Francisco Arana, which was foiled in an armed shootout between Arana's supporters and a force led by Arévalo's defense minister Jacobo Árbenz.
 Arana was among those killed, but details of the coup attempt were never made public.
 Other sources of opposition to Arévalo's government were the right-wing politicians and conservatives within the military who had grown powerful during Ubico's dictatorship, as well as the clergy of the Catholic Church.